-The ADE7753 records the maximum absolute value reached by Channel 1 and Channel 2 in two different registers-IPEAK and VPEAK, respectively.
-VPEAK and IPEAK are 24-bit unsigned registers.
-These registers are updated each time the absolute value of the waveform sample from the corresponding channel is above the value stored in the VPEAK or IPEAK register.
-The contents of the VPEAK register correspond to 2× the maximum absolute value observed on the Channel 2 input.
+The ADE7763 records the maximum absolute value reached by Channel 1 and Channel 2 in two different registers-IPEAK and VPEAK, respectively.
+VPEAK and IPEAK are 24-bit, unsigned registers.
+These registers are updated at a rate of CLKIN/4 regardless of the waveform sampling rate.
+The contents of the VPEAK register correspond to two times the maximum absolute value observed on the Channel 2 input.
 The contents of IPEAK represent the maximum absolute value observed on the Channel 1 input.
 Reading the RSTVPEAK and RSTIPEAK registers clears their respective contents after the read operation.

-ADE7753 INTERRUPTS
+INTERRUPTS

-ADE7753 interrupts are managed through the interrupt status register (STATUS[15:0]) and the interrupt enable register (IRQEN[15:0]).
-When an interrupt event occurs in the ADE7753, the corresponding flag in the status register is set to Logic 1-see the Interrupt Status Register section.
-If the enable bit for this interrupt in the interrupt enable register is Logic 1, then the $\overline{\rm IRQ}$ logic output goes active low.
+Interrupts are managed through the interrupt status register (STATUS[15:0]) and the interrupt enable register (IRQEN[15:0]).
+When an interrupt event occurs, the corresponding flag in the status register is set to Logic 1-see the Interrupt Status Register section.
+If the enable bit for this interrupt in the interrupt enable register is Logic 1, the $\overline{\text{IRQ}}$ logic output will go active low.
 The flag bits in the status register are set irrespective of the state of the enable bits.

 To determine the source of the interrupt, the system master (MCU) should perform a read from the status register with reset (RSTSTATUS[15:0]).
-This is achieved by carrying out a read from Address 0x0C.
-The \overline{IRQ} output goes logic high on completion of the interrupt status register read command-see the Interrupt Timing section.
-When carrying out a read with reset, the ADE7753 is designed to ensure that no interrupt events are missed.
-If an interrupt event occurs just as the status register is being read, the event is not lost and the \overline{IRQ} logic output is guaranteed to go high for the duration of the interrupt status register data transfer before going logic low again to indicate the pending interrupt.
+This is achieved by carrying out a read from Address 0Ch.
+The $\overline{IRQ}$ output goes logic high after the completion of the interrupt status register read command-see the Interrupt Timing section.
+When carrying out a read with reset, the ADE7763 is designed to ensure that no interrupt events are missed.
+If an interrupt event occurs as the status register is being read, the event will not be lost and the $\overline{IRQ}$ logic output will be guaranteed to go high for the duration of the interrupt status register data transfer before going logic low again to indicate the pending interrupt.
 See the next section for a more detailed description.

-Using the ADE7753 Interrupts with an MCU
+Using Interrupts with an MCU

-Figure 46 shows a timing diagram with a suggested implementation of ADE7753 interrupt management using an MCU.
-At time t1, the IRQ line goes active low indicating that one or more interrupt events have occurred in the ADE7753.
-The IRQ logic output should be tied to a negative edge-triggered external interrupt on the MCU.
-On detection of the negative edge, the MCU should be configured to start executing its interrupt service routine (ISR).
-On entering the ISR, all interrupts should be disabled by using the global interrupt enable bit.
-At this point, the MCU external interrupt flag can be cleared to capture interrupt events that occur during the current ISR.
+Figure 38 shows a timing diagram with a suggested implementation of ADE7763 interrupt management using an MCU.
+At time t1, the IRQ line goes active low, indicating that one or more interrupt events have occurred.
+Tie the IRQ logic output to a negative edge-triggered external interrupt on the MCU.
+Configure the MCU to start executing its interrupt service routine (ISR) when a negative edge is detected on the $\overline{IRQ}$ line.
+After entering the ISR, disable all interrupts by using the global interrupt enable bit.
+At this point, the MCU IRO external interrupt flag can be cleared to capture interrupt events that occur during the current ISR.
 When the MCU interrupt flag is cleared, a read from the status register with reset is carried out.
-This causes the IRQ line to be reset logic high (t2)-see the Interrupt Timing section.
-The status register contents are used to determine the source of the interrupt(s) and therefore the appropriate action to be taken.
-If a subsequent interrupt event occurs during the ISR, that event is recorded by the MCU external interrupt flag being set again (t3).
-On returning from the ISR, the global interrupt mask is cleared (same instruction cycle), and the external interrupt flag causes the MCU to jump to its ISR once a gain.
+This causes the IRQ line to reset to logic high (t2)-see the Interrupt Timing section.
+The status register contents are used to determine the source of the interrupt(s) and, therefore, the appropriate action to be taken.
+If a subsequent interrupt event occurs during the ISR, that event will be recorded by the MCU external interrupt flag being set again (t3).
+Upon the completion of the ISR, the global interrupt mask is cleared (same instruction cycle) and the external interrupt flag causes the MCU to jump to its ISR again.
 This ensures that the MCU does not miss any external interrupts.